 There’s a reason why why it’s the one that gave me the majority of my reward flights (many many dozens of them) on my way to the $25,000 in free travel milestone I’ve now reached with travel rewards!

-There’s a reason why it’s one of the most popular programs among our Flytrippers readers who have now earned over $1 million just with welcome bonuses!
+There’s a reason why it’s one of the most popular programs among our Flytrippers readers who have now earned over 3 million dollars just with welcome bonuses!

 Of course, you can also read about the 18 good uses of Aeroplan points to get plenty of other examples.

-In addition to the free webinar on Monday, subscribers to our free travel rewards newsletter specifically on travel rewards will be the first to get our ultimate guide to this program.
+Those who sign up for our free newsletter specifically for travel rewards will be the first to get our ultimate guide to this program.

 But I want to at least talk about a popular use of Aeroplan points among those who want more quality instead of more quantity.